A classic Irish soup also known as Brotchán Roy, traditionally served during Lent.

 Add the broth and milk; raise heat to high and bring to a boil.

 Add the oatmeal and fresh cracked black pepper to taste.
 Return to a boil, stirring occasionally; reduce heat to low.
-Cover and simmer until oats are tender, 45-50 minutes (less if using Quaker oats).
+Cover and simmer gently until oats are tender, 45-50 minutes (less if using Quaker oats).